juansulloa/pamflow/README.md

 ```

 - `config.yaml`: configuration file for specifying input/output directories, settings, and parameters.
-- `data/`: directory containing sound files organized into subdirectories based on location or device.
-I usually have this data in a harddrive and I make a symbolik link using `ln -s <source_dir> <target_dir>`.
 - `pamflow/`: directory containing scripts for loading data, feature extraction, data visualization, and statistical analysis.
 - `input/`: directory containing input files comming from field data and manual annotations.
 - `output/`: directory containing output files generated by the workflows.